-The table below shows the breakdown of the Solvency Capital Requirement risk profile as at 31 January 2017 into the main risk modules:
+The table below shows the breakdown of the Solvency Capital Requirement risk profile as at 31 January 2018 into the main risk modules:

-Risk Category
+Risk Category 31 January 2018 31 January 2017

-Non-Life Underwriting Risk 89%
+Non-Life Underwriting Risk 78% 89%

-Market Risk 26%
+Market Risk 42% 26%

-Counterparty Default Risk 2%
+Counterparty Default Risk 5% 2%

-Life Underwriting Risk 1%
+Life Underwriting Risk 1% 1%

-Diversification Benefit (18%)
+Diversification Benefit (26%) (18%)

-Basic Solvency Capital Requirement 100%
+Basic Solvency Capital Requirement 100% 100%

 It can be seen from the table that the two biggest risks are non-life underwriting risk and market risk.
-The life underwriting risk arises from third party personal injury claims which have settled as periodical payment orders and are currently being paid.
+The life underwriting risk arises from third party personal injury claims which have settled as periodical payment orders and are currently in payment.

 More than 80% of AICL's premium income and 95% of its technical provisions relate to motor insurance.
 The underwriting risk is assessed and managed by a suite of management information reports which are produced monthly and analysed by the actuarial team and senior management.
-The management information shows the performance of the business at both an overall level and also at a detailed level, allowing a view to be taken on the performance of the rating structures and segments of the business.
+The management information shows the performance of the business at both an overall level and also at a detailed level, allowing a view to be taken on the performance of the rating structures across different segments of the business.
 Pricing levels are reviewed on a monthly basis and allow for the effect of claims inflation and changes in expense levels when appropriate.
-Price changes are proposed by the underwriting and pricing committee and approved by the Board sub-committee.
+Price changes are proposed by the Underwriting and Pricing Committee and approved by the Board Sub-committee.